jonesrussell/godo/docs/architecture.md

 ## Overview

-Godo is a Windows-focused Todo application with quick-note capabilities, built in Go using the Fyne UI toolkit.
-The application is designed with a clean architecture that separates concerns and allows for future cross-platform support.
+Godo is a cross-platform Todo application with quick-note capabilities and REST API support, built in Go using the Fyne UI toolkit.
+The application is designed with a clean architecture that separates concerns and supports multiple platforms.

 ## Core Components